cvetomir-todorov/Workflow/docs/foundation-git-workflow.md

   - Make commits more self-contained
   - Only temp branches should be rebased by engineers and force-pushed-to
   - If more than 1 engineer works on a temp branch and one wants to force-push then they should coordinate
-* It is not known if it's safe to checkout a specific commit
+* Unfortunately with rebase it is not known if it's safe to checkout a specific commit in a permanent branch
   - Code may be in an intermediate state and not stable
   - Commits which are tagged should be checked out